ietf-wg-cellar/flac-specification/flac.md

 :---------|:-----------
 `u(32)`   | The picture type according to next table `u(32)`   | The length of the media type string in bytes.
-`u(n*8)`  | The media type string, in printable ASCII characters 0x20-0x7E.
-The media type MAY also be `-->` to signify that the data part is a URI of the picture instead of the picture data itself.
+`u(n*8)`  | The media type string as specified by [@!RFC2046], or the text string `-->` to signify that the data part is a URI of the picture instead of the picture data itself.
+This field must be in printable ASCII characters 0x20-0x7E.
 `u(32)`   | The length of the description string in bytes.
 `u(n*8)`  | The description of the picture, in UTF-8.
 `u(32)`   | The width of the picture in pixels.